RCHG/blog_backup/_posts/2014-12-05-python-performance-1.md

 \tau_{n}(\theta)=g(\pi_{n-1}(\theta),\pi_{n-2}(\theta))
 $$

 at this point the specific form of the functions $$f$$ and $$g$$ is not critical.
 But if we analized the equation of $$S_{1}(\theta)$$ there is a sum of $\pi_{n}(\theta)$ for increasing values of n.
 Due to the recurrence definition we have to evaluate several times similar or identical expressions.

 Let's say that in first instance we are not aware of this fact, however we want to diagnosticate where the code spend more time and resources.

 For that we install the library:

 {% highlight bash %}
 $ pip install pycallgraph
 {% endhighlight %}

 We could use the librar like a bash shell program or import it within our program.
-In the first case
+In the first case,

 {% highlight bash %}
 $ pycallgraph graphviz -- testTHIS.py
 {% endhighlight %}